Battle of the Selle: Aftermath

 Lt.
 Frederick William Hedges was awarded the Victoria Cross for his actions during the battle.

+Field Marshal Sir Douglas Haig sent the Commander of the II American Corps a congratulatory message on 20 October acknowledging the AEF contributions to the battle. "all ranks of the 27th and the 30th American Divisions under your command displayed an energy, courage, and determination in attack that proved irresistible...
+You have earned the lasting esteem and admiration of your British comrades in arms, whose success you have so nobly shared."

 On 26 October, Erich Ludendorff, First Quartermaster General of the German army, resigned under pressure from Kaiser Wilhelm II.